ThatDeveloperDad/system-framework/docs/ContractDesign.md

 ** A note about the iFX projects:**
 If you have a company-wide internal framework, it's likely a good idea to turn that into a nuget package, and host it in a private company package repository.
 This keeps people from going in a "tweaking" the source of your org's framework.
-* Company-Wide iFX should avoid specifying Domain concepts.
+* Company-Wide iFX must avoid specifying Domain concepts.
 * Company-Wide iFX is for standardizing code patterns used throughout the organization's code bases.
 * Company-Wide iFX should be curated by an engineering group that will "own" that framework.